bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:36 PM CT, May 17</p>
+<p class="updated_time"> Latest data: 04:09 PM CT, May 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 11° **warmer** than yesterday.
+Today's high is 84°, which is 10° **warmer** than yesterday.
 Tomorrow is expected to be 5° *colder* than today.

 Currently:

 - 84°
-- Windy and Mostly Clear
+- Partly Cloudy
 - 55% humidity
 - 18 mph wind
-- 21% cloud cover
+- 58% cloud cover
-- 44 AQI 🟩
+- 47 AQI 🟩
-- 0.28 inches of rain expected in the next 48 hours
+- 0.34 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>